COS 413 - Worship and Sacraments

 Contact: firstname.lastname@example.org / (760) 745-5100

 This course is designed to explore orthodox and contemporary understandings of the sacraments of Baptism and Holy Communion.
-It’s also designed to examine the place of sacraments within the preaching, worship and community life of the congregation.
+It’s also designed to examine the place of sacraments within the preaching, worship and community life of the congregation and to enhance the congregation’s understanding and appreciation of them in the life of faith.

 - Examine biblical and theological meanings of Baptism and Holy Communion.